ar2189/Game-point/README.md

 <ul>
 <h4>Navigation:</h4>
 <li>Featured at the top of the page, the navigation shows us the website name on the top left side (Laserpoint) which links to the page.</li>
-<li>On the top right corner are the other navigation links that link to different sections of the page: Gallery and Sign up.</li>
+<li>On the top right corner are the other navigation links that link to different sections of the page: Home, Gallery and Sign up.</li>
 <li>The Logo has a h1 heading with the menu having h2 headings.
 The menu has the feature to change the font bold once you hover through the links and
   also change the cursor to a pointer.</li>
 <li>The website makes it easy for users what the name of the site is and where to find the different sections in the page.</li>